 Coming from the other side of the globe is always a challenge.
 English being the sixth language I speak—you can imagine the adjustment it took.

 Why did you choose the CIA?

-What do you like best about CIA?
+What do you like best about the CIA?

 Do you belong to any clubs or participate in any activities/sports on campus?

-What are your career goals/plans?
+What are your career goals or plans right after graduation?

 Watch Jehan's video on YouTube: